 IFPRI-Egypt is made up of globally renowned experts with extensive technical expertise in policy research, capacity strengthening and communication to reduce poverty and to improve food and nutrition security in Egypt.
 The team draws upon a unique set of skills, with demonstrated analytical, technical, interpersonal skills, and collective experience implementing research and building capacity in Egypt and the Arab world.

-Sikandra Kurdi is a Country Program Leader/ Research Fellow.
+Sikandra Kurdi is Egypt Country Program Leader and a Research Fellow.
 She completed her Ph.D. in Agricultural Economics at the University of California, Berkeley in 2015, followed by a post-doctoral fellowship at the Paris School of Economics.
 Her dissertation work looked at the impacts of the Labor Intensive Public Works program in Yemen on household incomes and the use of store credit for coping with shocks.

 email: s.kurdi@cgiar.org